 At the same time, on the other side of the port, the liner ‘Sebeco II’ was entering, performing perhaps the last route of the day from Kamiros of Rhodes to Nimborios.

-In front of us, a little further out, near the mouth of the bay, the small islet ‘Nisos’ was gushing another warm yellow light that seemed to come out of its bodies.
-Gradually it began to lose this mysterious glow and the light seemed to go out, as if it was sucking it in itself leaving behind only the dark silhouette of it.
-The same bright mist immediately jumped to the back islet, as the sun tilted to the west, while at the same time the moon appeared, which was probably still days away from filling.
+In front of us, a little further out near the mouth of the bay, the small islet ‘Nisos’ was gushing another warm yellow light that seemed to come out of its bodies.
+Gradually, it began to lose this mysterious glow, and the light seemed to go out as if it was sucking it in itself leaving behind only a dark silhouette.
+The bright mist immediately jumped to the back islet as the sun tilted to the west while, at the same time, the moon appeared. it was probably still days away from filling.

 Gradually, the lights began to come on through the rectangular windows of the colored parallelepiped houses from one end of the harbor to the other.

-Then the multi-varied constellation of ice cream made from fresh local milk, (with 40 flavors of handmade ice-cream) in a nearby patisserie, was difficult to go unnoticed.
+Then, the multi-varied constellation of ice cream made from fresh local milk—with forty flavors of handmade ice-cream in a nearby patisserie—couldn’t go unnoticed.

-The culmination of the challenges of our first day, was the last evening relaxation on our terrace.
-There, you felt like you were on a houseboat that on the one hand gave you the confidence that you were leaning on the ground but on the other hand, launched you to fantastic destinations, beyond the horizon line and over the canopy of the sky, through the rhythms of the universe.
-This feeling followed you even when you fell into bed to sleep and then it was like living a dream within a dream.
+The culmination of the challenges of our first day was the last evening of relaxation on our terrace.
+There, you felt like you were on a houseboat that, on the one hand, gave you the confidence that you were leaning on the ground but, on the other hand, launched you to fantastic destinations beyond the horizon line and over the canopy of the sky through the rhythms of the universe.
+This feeling followed you even when you fell into bed to sleep, and then, it was like living a dream within a dream.

-The next day, walking a short distance, taking an exploratory walk through the settlement, we reached the sandy beach of Podamos while the next row was the beach of Areta by boat on the north side of the island.
+The following day, walking a short distance and taking an exploratory walk through the settlement, we reached the sandy beach of Podamos while the next row was the beach of Areta by boat on the north side of the island.

 On the Halki beach of Areta

 The few who got there started talking and exchanging information and impressions about the island.
 A young girl turned our attention to some shaggy kids, hanging puppet-like, who did incredible acrobatics balancing high on the cliffs that surrounded our creek.
-Someone else dived very deep and pulled out a “hippie” sea urchin, with somehow unusually long, irregular and sharp needles.
-We had seen its relatives in the port earlier, where even there the waters were crystal clear and the seabed could be seen in every detail.
+Someone else dived very deep and pulled out a “hippie” sea urchin with somehow unusually long, irregular, and sharp needles.
+We had seen its relatives in the port earlier, where, even there, the waters were crystal clear and the seabed was visible in every detail.

-A gay couple from France, Antoine and David, told us that they consider the destination unique.
-They come to Halki every year and are very sad when time comes to go back to Paris.
+A gay couple from France, Antoine and David, told us that they considered the destination unique.
+They come to Halki every year and are very sad when time comes to return to Paris.